bashdot/bashdot/README.md

 ## Quick Start

-1. Create your initial profile directory, in this example, default.
-Add any files you would like symlinked into your home directory when this profile is installed:
+1. Create your initial profile directory, in this example, **default**.

     ```sh
     mkdir default
+    ```

+1. Add any files you would like symlinked into your home directory when this profile is installed:

+    ```sh
     echo 'set -o vi' > default/env
     ```